efeojar/soc-project/README.md

 ![Unsecure connection](https://github.com/efeojar/soc-project/assets/66268247/03ff90e3-0055-48ee-93fd-e9dcd35abdeb)

-In the "BEFORE" stage, all resources were initially deployed with public exposure to the internet.
+In the "BEFORE" stage, all resources were initially deployed with public exposure to the Internet.
 This setup was intentionally insecure to attract attackers and observe their tactics.
-Both the machines, their Network Security Groups (NSGs) and built-in firewalls were left open, allowing unrestricted access from any source.
+Both the machines, their Network Security Groups (NSGs), and built-in firewalls were left open, allowing unrestricted access from any source.
 Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.
 ## Attack Maps Before Hardening / Security Controls
 ## Windows-MSSQL-auth-fail
 <img width="1312" alt="Unsecured - mssql-auth-fail" src="https://github.com/efeojar/soc-project/assets/66268247/b7427530-ea4f-4593-b967-6a1a11fb4a8d">